markallan/FluentDateSolution/Readme.md

-#What is FluenDate?
+#What is FluentDate?

-FlueDate is a nano size library that is meant to make date comparisons more readable in a business domain.
+FluentDate is a nano size library that is meant to make date comparisons more readable in a business domain.

 ##Why would I want to use it?
 Let's say you are trying to validate the following business rule.